tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 there needs to be a summation of individual probabilities in order to calculate the probability for selecting the majority of bad nodes.

-The following table provides some insight into understanding this. (insert hotlink)
+The following table provides some insight into understanding this.

 | Committee Size        | Bad Actors   | BFT Threshold   | No. of Steps   |
 | :--------------:      | :----------: | :-------------: | :------------: |